Colchester Institute Skip To Main Content

 • check that the employer understands about the specific factors relevant to employing young people

-• check that learners and apprentices know how to raise any health and safety concerns
+• check that students and apprentices know how to raise any health and safety concerns

-• Ensure that factors relating to individual learners or apprentices are taken into consideration where necessary (medical conditions, allergies, support needs, etc.)
+• Ensure that factors relating to individual students and apprentices are taken into consideration where necessary (medical conditions, allergies, support needs, etc.)

 Sole Traders